fleuriadon/polycombo/bot/README.md

 ## Dependencies

-The bot requires `polymarketClient.js` (not included) — this is the Polymarket CLOB API client for placing orders.
-You can build this using the [Polymarket CLOB API docs](https://docs.polymarket.com/).
+The bot requires `polymarketClient.js` (included) — this is the Polymarket CLOB API client for placing orders.